jamie2210/CI_MS1_TBC/README.md

 #### Content

-• Most content was written by the developer, some code was copied and modififed from Code Institute learning modules.
+• Most content was written by the developer, some code was copied and modififed from Code Institute and Bootstrap learning modules.

 #### Media